hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter4.md

 There are two significant differences between types and domains:

-1. Domains can have constraints, such as `not null`, specified on them, and can have default values defined for variables of the domain type, whereas userdefined types cannot have constraints or default values specified on them.
+1. Domains can have constraints, such as `not null`, specified on them, and can have default values defined for variables of the domain type, whereas user-defined types cannot have constraints or default values specified on them.
 User-defined types are designed to be used not just for specifying attribute types, but also in procedural extensions to SQL where it may not be possible to enforce constraints.
 2. Domains are not strongly typed.
 As a result, values of one domain type can be assigned to values of another domain type as long as the underlying types are compatible.

-Applications often require creation of tables that have the same schema as an existing table.
+Applications often require the creation of tables that have the same schema as an existing table.
 SQL provides a `create table like` extension to support this task:

 ```sql
 create table temp_instructor like instructor;